mralexbeard/MrAlexBeardWebsite/site/content/values/_index.md

       can help through techniques and exercises designed to alter a persons thought process, and see the problems for what they really are, opportunities.
-  - heading: We are Our Worst Critic
+  - heading: We Are Our Worst Critic
     imageUrl: /img/design-desk-eyewear-313690.jpg
     text: >-
       Alex knows all too well the power of negative thought.
 While on the